 Cicero charges a small amount per lookup, but has the most reliable data for both state senators, state representatives and city council members.
 Note: Before buying any credits, be sure to test a few of your addresses using Cicero's online demo.
 They have generally good data, but do not have 100% coverage of city council.

 The Cicero product is a paid service.
 Your organization pays per look up.
 At this time, the price is about 3 - 4 cents an address lookup, and the price drops per lookup depending on volume.
-There is also a discount offer for nonprofit groups available through TechSoup.
+For current prices, see the "API credits" section on the Cicero Pricing page.
+The previous discount offer for nonprofit groups available through TechSoup is unfortunately discontinued.

 Once you decide to go ahead with using the Cicero application, the first step is to set up an account.
 Once you have an account you should be issued an "API Key", which is a long, random, password.
 To find your key, first click "My Profile":